On the structure of complex spectra and eigenfunctions of transfer and Koopman operators: Model and statements of main results

 \subsection{The case of multiple fibres with common rotation speed}

 A particularly interesting situation arises when some $\alpha_j$ are identical for neighbouring $j$s.
 This corresponds to a band of fluid rotating at the same speed, and handling this physically relevant situation requires a more careful analysis.
-This motivates the introduction of \textit{bands} below.
+This motivates the following definition.

 \begin{definition}[$S$-banded] A $N$-vector $\alpha =\left(\alpha_1, \ldots, \alpha_N \right)\in \mathbb{R}^N$ is said to be \emph{$S$-banded} if there exist \begin{itemize} \item[$(i)$] a natural number $1 \leq S \leq N$, \item[$(ii)$] distinct real numbers $\beta_1, \ldots, \beta_S \in \mathbb{R}$, and \item[$(iii)$] a vector of positive integer numbers $L = (L_1,\ldots, L_S)$ satisfying $\sum_{i=1}^N L_i = N,$ \end{itemize} such that